sanjaygithub123/tech1234/README.md

   which will give testhost processId.
 Press ctrl+shift+D to open "Run & Debug"  panel rather than using .Net Core Launch, use .net Core Attch and select testhost.exe with same processid which got in dotnet test command
+* To run Ocelot API gate way.
+Select Run AND DEBUG "Run both PMSService And PMSAPI Gateway" and use URL https://localhost:8000;http://localhost:8001 like https://localhost:8000/api/product .
+See Ocelot configuration in PMS.APIGateway/configuration.json